Common Dental Issues Children Suffer From

 • /

-• Common Dental Issues Children Suffer From
+• Common Dental Issues That Children Suffer From

 As parents, we need to teach our children good dental hygiene and be aware of the common issues our little ones can face.
 Several dental problems specifically affect children ranging from thumb sucking, tooth decay, tongue thrusting, early tooth loss, and lip sucking.